Monitoring and Observability for AI Environments

 Utilization, memory, temperature, failures

-DCGM, nvidia-smi, Azure Monitor
+DCGM, nvidia-smi, Azure Managed Prometheus, Azure Monitor

 Model (ML/LLM)